Quetiapine: Sustained-release

 AstraZeneca submitted a new drug application for a sustained-release version of quetiapine in the United States, Canada, and the European Union in the second half of 2006 for treatment of schizophrenia.

-In May 2007, the US FDA approved Seroquel XR for acute treatment of schizophrenia.
-During its 2007 Q2 earnings conference, AstraZeneca announced plans to launch Seroquel XR in the U.S. during August 2007.
-However, Seroquel XR has become available in U.S. pharmacies only after the FDA approved Seroquel XR for use as maintenance treatment for schizophrenia, in addition to acute treatment of the illness, on 16 November 2007.
+In May 2007, the United States FDA approved Seroquel XR for acute treatment of schizophrenia.
+During its 2007 Q2 earnings conference, AstraZeneca announced plans to launch Seroquel XR in the United States in August 2007.
+However, Seroquel XR has become available in American pharmacies only after the FDA approved Seroquel XR for use as maintenance treatment for schizophrenia, in addition to acute treatment of the illness, on 16 November 2007.
 The company has not provided a reason for the delay of Seroquel XR's launch.

 Health Canada approved sale of Seroquel XR on 27 September 2007.

-In October 2008, the FDA approved Seroquel XR for the treatment of bipolar depression and bipolar mania.
+In October 2008, the FDA approved Seroquel XR for the treatment of bipolar disorder, including its associated depression and manic episodes.

 In December 2008, Biovail announced that the FDA had accepted the company's ANDA to market its own version of sustained-release quetiapine.
 Biovail's sustained-release tablets will compete with AstraZeneca's Seroquel XR.

 In December 2008, AstraZeneca notified shareholders that the FDA had asked for additional information on the company's application to expand the use of sustained-release quetiapine for treatment of depression.